Back to Christendom and the Monarchies

 "The powers that are, are ordained of God." - Romans 13:1

 The Holy Roman Empire is often misunderstood.
 It was neither a perfect kingdom of saints nor a mere political accident.
-It was a long attempt to order civil in relation to Catholic truth.
-Its limits and failures do not erase its lessons.
+It was a long historical attempt to order civil in relation to Catholic truth.
+Its failures do not erase its lessons, and its limits do not make the principle false.

-Catholic distinguishes spiritual and temporal powers while insisting both must serve the common good under God's law.
-St. Gelasius and later teaching on the two powers show cooperation without confusion.
+Catholic distinguishes spiritual and temporal powers while insisting that both must serve the common good under God's law.
+Pope Gelasius and later papal teaching on the two powers show cooperation without confusion.[2]
 Neither sphere should absorb the other.

-Imperial-Christendom relations included both fruitful cooperation and painful conflict.
-Yet a central idea remained: political order could not be treated as religiously neutral.
+Imperial and Christendom relations included both fruitful cooperation and painful conflict.
+Yet one central conviction endured: political order could not be treated as religiously neutral.
 Law, education, and culture were expected to reflect Christian truth.

 Modern states often claim neutrality while promoting anti-Christian norms.
-At the same time, the Vatican II antichurch frequently adapts to these norms.
+At the same time, the Vatican II antichurch frequently adapts to these norms, blesses them, or retreats into a that leaves the social order to wolves.

 The lesson of Christendom is not naive restorationism.
 It is principled reconstruction: